Flops and spherical functors: Introduction

-\textbf{The flop functor and Van den Bergh's functor.} We consider the diagram, for flopping contractions $f$, $f^+$ with fibers of relative dimension bounded by one.
-Exceptional loci of $f$ and $f^+$ are assumed to have codimension greater than one in $X$, respectively in $X^+$.
-Varieties $X$, $X^+$ and $Y$ are Gorenstein and $Y$ has canonical hypersurface singularities of multiplicity two.
+We consider a flopping contraction $f:X \to Y$ and its flop $f^+: X^+\to Y$ with dimension of fibers bounded by 1.
+Exceptional loci of $f$ and $f^+$ are assumed to have codimension greater than 1 in $X$, respectively in $X^+$, while varieties $X$, $X^+$ and $Y$ to be Gorenstein and $Y$ to have canonical hypersurface singularities of multiplicity 2.